<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 Different lenses, different value

-After implementing an integrated risk management solution almost all program data is in one place, meaning cybersecurity dashboards are illustrations of the same data only through different lenses.
-In the case of a cyber risk dashboard, breaking the roll-up data down into the CIA triad, cyber risk by business impact, and risk by threat type gives immediate visibility into the greatest risks to the organization from a high level.
+After implementing an integrated cyber risk management solution, almost all program data is in one place, meaning cybersecurity dashboards are illustrations of the same data only through different data visualizations.
+In the case of a cyber risk dashboard, breaking the cyber risk data down into the top industry risks, cyber risk by business impact, and risk by threat type gives immediate visibility into the greatest risks to the organization from a high level.
 These can break down further into risk assessment reports that can guide risk mitigation activities.

 While an executive dashboard is valuable in that it gives a high-level overview of a program, there is another layer of granularity that sits between that high level and the controls: the assessment rollup.
 For an assessment-level dashboard to be of value, it must be able to illustrate where your organization sits in the context of that assessment when benchmarked against where you should be.